mush1e/IndexStream/README.md

 # crawler
-Web crawler and indexer microservice for my G++ search engine
+Web crawler and indexer for my search engine